 Butterflies 2.9 months to rising 5’s

-If children have been in our Caterpillars room, they will continue their learning journey in Butterflies after their 3rd birthday.
+If children have been in our Caterpillars room, they will continue their learning journey into Butterflies at about 3 years.
+If children and parents are ready to move into Butterflies at 2.9 years we will meet their requirements.
+However there is no fixed rule that they will move at this earlier age, but children will move through when they reach their 3rd birthday.
 This is a gradual process.
 The key worker from Caterpillars will spend time with them, approximately a month prior to their birthday, in Butterflies, gradually encouraging them to spend more time with their new key worker and colour group.
 Parents/carers will be informed of the progress and if it is felt that after their 3rd birthday a little more settling in time is required this will be arranged.